 In the next few years, however, Brown and his men would employ far more vicious means than these in their goal to defeat slavery.

-The Fugitive Slave Law of 1850 was a fulcrum point for Brown.
-The law established extreme punitive measures for anyone who helped fugitive slaves and Brown and other abolitionists saw no alternative to this criminality than violence.
+The Fugitive Slave Law of 1850 marked a turning point for Brown.
+The law established extreme punitive measures for anyone who helped runaway slaves, and Brown and other abolitionists saw no alternative to this criminality than violence.

 Thousands of abolitionists — including Brown and five of his sons — packed their guns, left their homes, and headed to Kansas “to help defeat Satan and his legions.”
 They were headed to a battle.